Symphony No. 1 (Popov): Legacy

 While obscure, Popov's Symphony No. 1 holds a unique place in Soviet musical history and influenced composers such as Dmitri Shostakovich and Alfred Schnittke.
 The symphony was written during a period of greater Soviet artistic freedom, inspired by avant-gardists such as Igor Stravinsky, Paul Hindemith, Béla Bartók, and composers from the Second Viennese School.
 Also of influence were the late-romantic symphonies of Gustav Mahler.

 Popov's symphony is a highly dynamic work that uses expressionism and freeform styles of composition that were popular in Europe at the time.
 The symphony is known as a major inspiration for Shostakovich's Symphony No. 4, a similarly themed work in three movements.
-Ironically, Shostakovich withdrew his symphony from its Leningrad premiere during this stretch of artistic repression and, like Popov's, was not heard in the concert hall until decades later.
+Shostakovich also withdrew his symphony from its Leningrad premiere during this stretch of artistic repression and, like Popov's, it was not heard in the concert hall until decades later.

 After the 1936 debacle, Popov's composition style changed, fearing later condemnation by the Soviet government.
 While suffering from emotional conflicts and worsening alcoholism, he wrote five other symphonies that are widely viewed as conformist and devoid of his earlier originality.
 The Symphony No. 1 has experienced a modest revival by orchestras and recording labels such as Telarc, but remains more of a curiosity than a normal part of the repertoire.